 Lyndon B. Johnson Day 2017 and 2018

-Lyndon B. Johnson Day is a Texas state holiday that is celebrated annually in Texas every August 27th to commemorate the birthday of U.S. President Lyndon Baines Johnson.
+Lyndon B. Johnson Day is celebrated in Texas every 27 August to commemorate the birthday of U.S. President Lyndon Baines Johnson.
+In 2017, the holiday falls on a Sunday.

 |2017||27 Aug||Sun||Lyndon B Johnson Day||TX|